asdacdsfca/cse15l-lab-reports/lab02.md

 ```

 **Reasoning:**
 It changes the element to be the one in its reversed index, however, it doesn't change the element in its reversed index to the element we are changing.
+Thus we need to let the for loop only go through half of the length of the array(so it doesn't reverse and then reverse) so every time we can create a temp element storing the element we want to reverse and then change that element and put the temp element into the index where the changes happened

 The second one which we are going to examine would be the ```LinkedListExample.java```; The method ```append``` is clearly wrong.